Parent and Family Engagement Policy and Compact

 - Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by science and language arts focused parent nights, regular communication with classroom teachers and specialists as well as an opportunity for parents to contact and meet with any school staff.

-- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as Blackboard, Google classroom, school website and the ability to call or email with classroom teachers.
+- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as Schoology, Google Classroom, school website and the ability to call or email with classroom teachers.

 - Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.

-- Hold parent-teacher conferences for all students at least annually in the fall and more often, as needed
+- Hold parent-teacher conferences for all students at least annually in the fall and as needed throughout the year.

 Shared Responsibilities for High Academic Achievement